 By Mubasher Bukhari and Saad Sayeed

-The case outraged Christians worldwide and has been a source of division within Pakistan, where two politicians who sought to help Bibi were assassinated.
+Bibi's case has outraged Christians worldwide and been a source of division within Pakistan, where two politicians who sought to help Bibi were assassinated.

-The Supreme Court decision enraged hardline Islamists, in particular members of a group called the Tehreek-e-Labaik (TLP), who have taken to the streets to call for the death of the judges who made the decision and the ouster of the government.
+The top court's decision had enraged TLP, whose leaders have taken to the streets to call for the death of the judges who made the decision and the ouster of the government.

 Bibi's whereabouts were not known on Friday.
-Her family has been in hiding this week.
+Her family has been in hiding this week, with speculation rife that she would be secretly sent out of the country by the authorities.

-(Reporting by Drazen Jorgic; Editing by Robert Birsel)
+(Reporting by Drazen Jorgic; Editing by Robert Birsel and Peter Graff)